Click here to view the Tax Planning Guide.

-Aldridge brings nearly 25 years of experience to the entrepreneurial business services division.
+Aldridge brings nearly 25 years of experience to the accounting and business solutions division.
 He most recently served as consultant and owner of the Aldridge Firm in Ridgeland, Miss.
 Aldridge also has worked as chief financial officer for Diamond Wire Technology and Amerigo Restaurant Corporation.
 His professional certifications include Certified Public Accountant (CPA), Certified Valuation Analyst (CVA), and Certified Fraud Examiner (CFE).

 He is a member of the American Institute of Certified Public Accountants (AICPA) and the Mississippi Society of Certified Public Accountants (MSCPA).
 Aldridge received his bachelor’s degree in banking and finance from the University of Mississippi and his master’s degree in business administration from the University of Alabama.

 In this week’s Tax Tips, Tax Principal Kevin Hickman and Tax Team Member Lauren Nolin answer the question, “How do I report payments made for a household employee?”
 Click here for video.